zqfang/GSEApy/docs/introduction.rst

-For more information to use this library,see the :ref:`run`.
+For API information to use this library, see the :ref:`run`.